chiefbiiko/preactor/readme.md

 ### `Preactor.prototype.mask(mask, recycle)`

-Cpntrol whether a `Preactor` instance reemits its emitter's events according to a boolean sequence. `mask` must be an array, which is used as a boolean schedule that indicates whether to or not have the preactor reemit its emitter's events. `recycle` indicates whether the preactor should repeat reemitting events according to `mask` or to have it stop reemitting for good.
+Control whether a `Preactor` instance reemits its emitter's events according to a boolean sequence. `mask` must be an array, which is used as a boolean schedule that indicates whether to or not have the preactor reemit its emitter's events. `recycle` indicates whether the preactor should repeat reemitting events according to `mask` or to have it stop reemitting for good.

+### `Preactor.prototype.notWhitin(start, end)`

+Have a `Preactor` instance reemit events of its subject only if these are not emitted within the specified time frame. `start` and `end` must be unsigned integers representing the start and end of the *ignore* time frame as unix timestamps.

+### `Preactor.prototype.onlyWhitin(start, end)`

+Have a `Preactor` instance reemit events of its subject only if these are emitted within the specified time frame. `start` and `end` must be unsigned integers representing the start and end of the time frame as unix timestamps.

 ### **_tbc_**